The denomination and social object of a democratic non for profit private sport association defines a Sport.

-The International Sports Federations are international non-governmental organisations with its role recognised by the International Olympic Committee (IOC) as administering sports at world level.
+The International Sports Federations are international non-governmental practitioner associations administering sports at world level and may have its role recognised by the International Olympic Committee (IOC).

-The national federations administering those sports are affiliated to them.
+The national federations administering that specif sport with same national social object (autorities in that country) are affiliated to them.
 While conserving their independence and autonomy in the administration of their sports, International Sports Federations seeking IOC recognition must ensure that their statutes, practice and activities conform with the Olympic Charter.

 Objectives of IFKO